cap-js/print/README.md

 ## Support, Feedback, Contributing

-This project is open to feature requests/suggestions, bug reports etc. via [GitHub issues](https://github.com/cap-js/print/issues).
+This project is open to feature requests/suggestions, bug reports, etc. via [GitHub issues](https://github.com/cap-js/print/issues).
 Contribution and feedback are encouraged and always welcome.
 For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).

 ## Security / Disclosure